danse/tornado/README.md

 the recent successes, but still remind you that this has to last in order to become more solid

+## Use on data points that will somehow cumulate

+This visualisation is more useful when we analyse data whose sum makes a sense, for example, weekly revenues.
+This is because the arithmetical mean is informative about the sum of its data points.
+The mean will cancel big values with opposite directions (positive and negative), and this is undesired especially when the specific value at a specific moment, and not its sum over time, is the interesting information

 # Try it with your data

 In order to do this, i think that the quicker way is clone the repo